-The price page shows an up-to-date list of cryptocurrencies, their current market price, and their percentage change over a given time (the default is 24 hours).
+The Trade page shows an up-to-date list of cryptocurrencies, their current market price, and their percentage change over a given time (the default is 24 hours).
 The list is ordered by market cap by default, but you can also sort it by top gainers, top losers, or by tradable assets on Coinbase.

 If you’re signed in, you can also select the Star icon to add an asset to your Watchlist.
 Your Watchlist appears on the Coinbase home screen and, if you choose, you can receive price alerts about each watched asset on iOS or Android with the Coinbase mobile app.

 On the trade page, you can also select an individual asset (for example, this is the Bitcoin trade page).
 On this page, you’ll find a price chart as well as the market cap, 24-hour trading volume, circulating supply, and all-time high for that asset.

 For some assets, we also have a short description, news articles, and useful links to other resources such as the asset’s official website or whitepaper.
 Links and news content are prepared by third parties that are not affiliated with Coinbase or any of its affiliates and Coinbase is not responsible for its content.

 If you’re signed in and viewing a tradable asset, you’ll see additional information that’s derived from Coinbase and Coinbase Pro data and is only available on Coinbase.